stefan-beuchert/HandGestureRecognizer/README.md

 - The identification of the hand itself
 - The classification of the gesture that the hand is doing.
 This also includes the class "not a gesture" if the input does not match any previously learned patterns.

 The solution in this repository makes use of the mediapipe library made by Google [[2]](#references-2), which is one of the most widely shared and re-usable libraries for media processing.
-This pre-trained solution already tackles the first subproblem (the identification of the hand(s) itself) with a pre-trained ml model.
-In addition to that, it is also possible to represent the hand not as a sum of pixel value, but as a collection of 21 landmarks that define the hand.
+This pre-trained solution already tackles the first subproblem (the identification of the hand(s) itself) with a pre-trained machine learning model.
+In addition to that, it is also possible to represent the hand not as a sum of pixel values, but as a collection of 21 landmarks that define the hand.
 The tip of the pinky finger represented by an X, Y and Z-coordinate is one example of those landmarks.
 The different values of the coordinates are estimated by another pre-trained model contained in the mediapipe library.
 You can see an overview of those landmarks in the image below.

 <p align="center">
     <img src="figures/hand_landmarks.png" alt="Mediapipe Landmarks" width="450"/>
 </p>

 With the different hand landmarks as a database, it was possible to train a model to predict different hand gestures.
-The output was then used to interact hands-free with the classic atari breakout game as a showcase where this kind of solution can be applied.
+The output was then used to interact hands-free with the classic atari breakout game as a showcase where this kind of solution can be applied to.

 ## <a name="dataset"></a>3.
 Data Set
 The data used to train the final model(s) was provided by Alessandro Floris and his team, who introduced it in a paper called "A dynamic hand gesture recognition data set for human-computer interfaces" [[1]](#references-1).